Chronology of Portuguese discoveries and maritime expansion

 The date of the discovery of the archipelago is disputed, as is the name of the navigator who first arrived there.

-Diogo Gomes, Alvise Cadamosto or António da Noli have been named as possible discoverers, all in the service of Prince Henry the Navigator.
+Diogo Gomes, Alvise Cadamosto or António da Noli have been mentioned as possible discoverers, all in the service of Prince Henry the Navigator.

 9. CONQUEST OF ALCÁCER CEGUER – OCTOBER 1458

 The conquest was led by King Afonso V. The square was conquered, but its maintenance was always very difficult.
-It lost importance and was abandoned in 1550 when Portugal had already conquered Tangier and Arzila.
+It lost its importance and was abandoned in 1550, when Portugal had already conquered Tanger and Arzila.

 The town of Alcácer-Ceguer, or Al Qasr al saghir, which means ‘little castle’, is located on the coast of northern Morocco, between Ceuta and Tangier.